Boom Crash Opera

-Their top 3 albums are Boom Crash Opera, These Here Are Crazy Times, and Fabulous Beast.
+Their highest-charting albums are Boom Crash Opera, These Here Are Crazy Times! and Fabulous Beast.
 Their top 20 singles are "Great Wall", "Hands up in the Air" (both 1986), "Onion Skin" (1989) and "Gimme" (1994).
-In the United States "Onion Skin" reached No. 8 on the Billboard component chart, Modern Rock Tracks.
-Australian musicologist, Ian McFarlane, noted that the group had a "strong visual image and the uncanny ability of its principal songwriters to pen catchy, commercial songs ensured a string of successful releases".
+In the United States "Onion Skin" reached No. 8 on the Billboard component chart Modern Rock Tracks.
+Australian musicologist Ian McFarlane noted that the group had a "strong visual image and the uncanny ability of its principal songwriters to pen catchy, commercial songs ensured a string of successful releases".

 Career

 1985–1986: Formation and early years

-Boom Crash Opera were formed in early 1985 in Melbourne with a line up of Peter Farnan on guitar, keyboards and backing vocals (ex-Urtle Urtle Urtle, Serious Young Insects); Peter Maslen on drums, percussion and backing vocals (ex-One Hand Clapping); Greg O'Connor; Richard Pleasance on bass guitar, guitar and backing vocals (ex-Government Drum, Bang, One Hand Clapping); and Dale Ryder on lead vocals.
+Boom Crash Opera were formed in late 1984 in Melbourne with a line up of Peter Farnan (ex-Urtle Urtle Urtle, Serious Young Insects) on guitar, keyboards and backing vocals; Peter 'Maz' Maslen (ex-One Hand Clapping) on drums, percussion and backing vocals; Greg O'Connor; Richard Pleasance (ex-Government Drum, Bang, One Hand Clapping) on bass guitar, guitar and backing vocals; and Dale Ryder on lead vocals.

 Serious Young Insects had formed in 1980 with Peter Farnan on vocals and guitar, Michael Vallance on vocals and bass guitar and Mark White on vocals and drums.
-Australian musicologist, Ian McFarlane, described Serious Young Insects as a "quirky, three-piece Melbourne new wave band".
+Australian musicologist Ian McFarlane described Serious Young Insects as a "quirky, three-piece Melbourne new wave band".
 They issued an album, Housebreaking (May 1982), and three singles.
-Lisa Perry of The Canberra Times praised the album "several times I had to check the cover to see if there were not also some session musos or others contributing to the sounds I was hearing.
+Lisa Perry of The Canberra Times praised the album: "several times I had to check the cover to see if there were not also some session musos or others contributing to the sounds I was hearing.
 For a three-piece combo, these lads sure make a good sound".
 Pleasance, a classically trained guitarist, was a fan and briefly joined the group before it broke up in the following year.

 In September 1985 three Australian journalists, Paul Gardiner, Jane Gardiner and Toby Creswell, listed twelve groups as The Next Big Thing, with Boom Crash Opera described as "[o]ne name that stands out ... a Melbourne band that has every A-and-R man and his dog salivating.
 There are some other bands which, if not attracting the same sort of frenetic endorsement, are nevertheless on the minds of the scouts".

 Farnan described his bandmates, other than Pleasance, to The Canberra Times' Pollyanna Sutton in May 1986 "[t]he others are sort of from nowhere ...
-Mas, Peter Maslin the drummer, has done a lot of sessions, he met Richard in this avante-garde band called One Hand Clapping.
-Then they played together with Vanessa Fields for a while.
+Drummer Peter "Maz" Maslen, has and still does a lot of recording sessions, in early 1984 he met Richard in this avante-garde band called One Hand Clapping, then played together with Venetta Fields in the time just before Boom Crash Opera.
 Dale came out of the blue, he has done some singing with bands but never had a serious crack at it until now."